Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Abstract

 \section{Abstract}

 Domain adversarial training has become a prevailing and effective paradigm for unsupervised domain adaptation (UDA).
-To successfully align the multi-modal data structures across domains, the following works exploit discriminative information in the adversarial training process, e.g., using multiple class-wise discriminators and introducing conditional information in input or output of the domain discriminator.
+To successfully align the multi-modal data structures across domains, the following works exploit discriminative information in the adversarial training process, e.g., using multiple class-wise discriminators and involving conditional information in the input or output of the domain discriminator.
 However, these methods either require non-trivial model designs or are inefficient for UDA tasks.
 In this work, we attempt to address this dilemma by devising simple and compact conditional domain adversarial training methods.
-We first show that the previous failure of the concatenation conditioning strategy mainly accounts for the weak support of the conditioning.
-Thus we propose an effective concatenation conditioning strategy by introducing a norm control factor to strengthen the conditioning and term the derived method as \underline{S}emantic \underline{D}omain \underline{A}dversarial \underline{N}etworks~(SDAN).
-However, directly applying predictions for conditional domain alignment, SDAN still suffers from inaccurate target predictions.
-We further propose a novel structure-aware conditioning strategy to enhance SDAN by conditioning the cross-domain feature alignment in the structure-aware semantic space rather than in the prediction space.
-We term the enhanced method as \underline{S}tructure-aware \underline{S}emantic \underline{D}omain \underline{A}dversarial \underline{N}etworks~(SSDAN).
-Experiments on both object recognition and semantic segmentation show that SDAN effectively aligns the multi-modal structures across domains and even outperforms state-of-the-art domain adversarial training methods.
-With structure-aware semantic conditioning, SSDAN further improves the adaptation performance over SDAN on multiple object recognition benchmarks for UDA.
+We first revisit the simple concatenation conditioning strategy where features are concatenated with output predictions as the input of the discriminator.
+We find the concatenation strategy suffers from the weak conditioning strength.
+We further demonstrate that enlarging the norm of concatenated predictions can effectively energize the conditional domain alignment.
+Thus we improve concatenation conditioning by normalizing the output predictions to have the same norm of features, and term the derived method as \underline{N}ormalized \underline{O}utp\underline{U}t co\underline{N}ditioner~(NOUN).
+However, conditioning on raw output predictions for domain alignment, NOUN suffers from inaccurate predictions of the target domain.
+To this end, we propose to condition the cross-domain feature alignment in the prototype space rather than in the output space.
+Combining the novel prototype-based conditioning with NOUN, we term the enhanced method as \underline{PRO}totype-based \underline{N}ormalized \underline{O}utp\underline{U}t co\underline{N}ditioner~(PRONOUN).
+Experiments on both object recognition and semantic segmentation show that NOUN can effectively align the multi-modal structures across domains and even outperform state-of-the-art domain adversarial training methods.
+Together with prototype-based conditioning, PRONOUN further improves the adaptation performance over NOUN on multiple object recognition benchmarks for UDA. \footnote{Code is available at \url{https://github.com/tim-learn/NOUN}.}